oniony/TMSU/README.md

   * Subcommands can now be read from standard input by passing an argument of '-'.
   * TMSU will now automatically use a database in .tmsu/db in working directory or any parent.
+  * Paths are now stored relative to the .tmsu directory's parent rather than as absolute paths.
+This allows a branch of the filesystem to be moved around, shared or archived whilst preserving the tagging information.
   * The 'help' subcommand now wraps textual output to fit the terminal.
   * Rudimentary Microsoft Windows support (no virtual filesystem yet).
   * TMSU can now be built without the Makefile.